Table of Contents

 2. Understanding Number Sequence and Order

-Another important purpose of short and counteractivity is to help children understand the term number of sequencing and the natural order of numbers.
-When they hold the number cards in order from 1 to 10 and count the counters, they see the progression of numbers and learn that the number increases by one as they move through the sequence.
+Another important purpose of short and counter activity is to help children better understand the concept of number sequencing and the natural order of numbers.
+For example, when they hold the number cards in order from 1 to 10 and count the counters, they can clearly see the progression of numbers.
+Consequently, they learn that the number increases by one as they move through the sequence.
+In addition, this activity reinforces the idea of counting systematically.

-This activity also helps children understand the idea of ”another” or “a low”, which is an important concept in mathematics.
-When they combine counters to match the next number card, they begin to identify the ratio of numbers (eg after 5 4 and exceed 4).
-This experience of counters that physically manipulate to match the numbers creates a strong sense of numerical order and prepares for more complex concepts such as adding and subtracting children.
+Moreover, this activity also helps children grasp the concept of “another” or “one less,” which is an essential foundation in mathematics.
+For instance, when they combine counters to match the next number card, they start to identify the relationship between numbers, such as recognizing that after 5 comes 4 and 6 comes after 5.
+As a result, the experience of physically manipulating counters to match the numbers creates a strong sense of numerical order.
+Furthermore, it prepares them for more advanced mathematical concepts, such as addition and subtraction, as they develop confidence in understanding number relationships.

 3. Introducing Odd and Even Numbers